 The account number can be up to 17 characters (both numbers and letters).
 Include hyphens but omit spaces and special symbols.
 Enter the number from left to right and leave any unused boxes blank.
 On the sample check in these instructions, the account number is 20202086.
-Do not include the check number.
+Don't include the check number.

-Reasons Your Direct Deposit Request May Be Rejected
+Reasons Your Direct Deposit Request Will Be Rejected

-If either of the following apply, your direct deposit request will be rejected and a check will be sent instead.
+If any of the following apply, your direct deposit request will be rejected and a check will be sent instead.